HuxyUK/pyasge/README.md

 * CMake >= 3.14 or Pip 10+
 * Ninja or Pip 10+

-> Mac OSX support is currently broken due to ASGE no longer building correctly.
+> Mac OSX support is working, but not fully tested due to lack of hardware access.

 **Linux Build Dependencies**
 * X11